pklone/ASE-project/README.md

 - use `r.json` instead of `json.loads(r.text)`
 - set timezone to UTC for `expire_at`
 - set .gitignore to ignore only the `.env` file with `JUST_CHOOSER` variable
+- payment service
+- postman tests
+- close transaction when expire (by external service)
+- github actions
+- set accessible/non-accessible routes on end-point gateway (security)
+- docker networks
+- admin routes
+- when a player makes a bid, checks if he has already the biggest bid
+- add link between `payment` and `player` services inside architecture image (and microfreshner)